Rinderpest: Rinderpest in 19th-century Africa

 Around the turn of the century, a plague struck in Southern Africa.
 Spinage establishes a critical commentary on the theory that in 1888, rinderpest was introduced into Abyssinia (modern Ethiopia) by the invading Italian army, which supposedly brought with them infected cattle from India.
-The procurement chain is not traced beyond an Egyptian businessman from Cairo, but it is possible that the British Army got their draft oxen from India.
-However, the documentary chain only supported limited negative conclusions.
-"There is therefore no evidence in contemporary accounts that the rinderpest panzootic was imported from India with infected oxen to provision the Italian landing at Massawa."
-It may now be impossible to disentangle the probabilities of where rinderpest initially came from- invading Italians, invading Egyptians or local break-outs in Eritrea.
+The procurement chain is not traced beyond an Egyptian businessman from Cairo, but the British Army possibly got their draft oxen from India.
+However, the documentary chain only supported limited negative conclusions; Spinage states that "[t]here is therefore no evidence in contemporary accounts that the rinderpest panzootic was imported from India with infected oxen to provision the Italian landing at Massawa".
+As a result, determining from where rinderpest in South Africa originated in the 19th century may be impossible – whether from invading Italians, invading Egyptians, or local breakouts in Eritrea.
 Once in progress, the infection eventually spread to the shores of Lake Victoria and into German Tanzania.

-Sunseri concentrates on the detailed progress of the epizootic in German Tanzania, endeavouring to show that the disease was known to be present but was not officially recognised as being rinderpest.
+Sunseri concentrates on the detailed progress of the epizootic in German Tanzania, endeavouring to show that the disease was known to be present, but was not officially recognised as being rinderpest.
 He emphasises in particular the failure by the German government to rely on or accept a post mortem in 1892 professionally medically conducted on an affected animal that had been duly diagnosed as having rinderpest.
 The diagnosis was procured at the personal behest of the governor and remitted to Berlin.
-It appears that awareness of a cattle plague in general did not amount to the German government accepting that the plague was rinderpest, for which measures of a strict kind were prescribed in Germany itself.
-The governor, Julius von Soden, personally lost his own herd, and this may have led him to secure the post-mortem so as to challenge the official diagnostic silence.
+Awareness of a cattle plague in general apparently did not amount to the German government accepting that the plague was rinderpest, for which measures of a strict kind were prescribed in Germany itself.
+The governor, Julius von Soden, personally lost his own herd, and this may have led him to secure the post mortem so as to challenge the official diagnostic silence.
 The impact on African-owned herds was drastic.

-The disease was locally described as "sadoka" and it also affected local wildlife.
+The disease was locally described as sadoka, and it also affected local wildlife.
 Sunseri's thesis basically explains the German government's failure to recognise the true nature of the disease as permitting ineffective policies.
-The local German government was short of cash, without a vet until the late 1890s and surrounded by innumerable serious cattle diseases apart from rinderpest.
-The 1885 protectorate status of Tanzania (ruled by the German East Africa Company) had been interrupted by coastal rebellion: when formal German rule began and the military went inland in 1891 to pacify areas, they encountered massive cattle deaths ostensibly due to viral spread from wildlife (one assumes at waterholes).
+The local German government was short of cash, without a veterinarian until the late 1890s and surrounded by innumerable serious cattle diseases apart from rinderpest.
+The 1885 protectorate status of Tanzania (ruled by the German East Africa Company) had been interrupted by coastal rebellion; when formal German rule began and the military went inland in 1891 to pacify areas, they encountered massive cattle deaths ostensibly due to viral spread from wildlife.
 Some observers themselves described the outbreak as rinderpest, whereas argument and debate continued because of essentially lack of consistent information and detailed investigation.
-When the German governor requested confirmation as to a course of action, he would have been fully aware of the administrative consequences, had matters been dealt with in Germany (quarantines, slaughter policies, disinfection controls of cattle transport and control of products suspected of contact with contaminated animals).
+When the German governor requested confirmation as to a course of action, he would have been fully aware of the administrative consequences, had matters been dealt with in Germany (quarantines, slaughter policies, disinfection controls of cattle transport, and control of products suspected of contact with contaminated animals).